 To Make Meringue:

-- Spread meringue on top with a spatula.
+- Spread the meringue on top of the HOT lemon filling with a spatula.

 - Be SURE to cover the hot filling completely, sealing it to pastry.
 Draw meringue up into peaks as desired.